PyconUK/ConferenceScheduler/docs/background/mathematical_model.rst

 Minimise change from a previous schedule
 ----------------------------------------

-Once a schedule has been obtained and publicised to all delegates a new constraint might arise (modifying :eq:`all_events_scheduled_constraint`, :eq:`all_slots_at_most_1_event_constraint`, :eq:`slot_constraint`, :eq:`event_constraint` and :eq:`tag_constraint`).
+Once a schedule has been obtained and publicised to all delegates, a new constraint might arise (modifying :eq:`all_events_scheduled_constraint`, :eq:`all_slots_at_most_1_event_constraint`, :eq:`slot_constraint`, :eq:`event_constraint` and :eq:`tag_constraint`).
 At this point the original optimisation problem can be solved again leading to a potentially completely different schedule.
 An alternative to this is to use distance from an original schedule :math:`X_o` as the objective function.
-Norms on matrix spaces are usually non linear however given the boolean nature of our variables the following function can be used to measure the number of changes:
+Norms on matrix spaces are usually non linear however, given the boolean nature of our variables, the following function can be used to measure the number of changes:

 .. math::
    :label: number_of_changes_objective_function